 - Keeping records of your injuries and the progress of your recovery and treatment.

 - Logging proof of missed work hours after the collision as proof of lost wages

 - Identifying and quantifying additional losses sustained as a result of your accident

-Choosing a Baton Rouge truck accident lawyer can be difficult, but it’s also crucial to your case.
+Choosing a lawyer can be difficult, but it’s also crucial to your case.
 The sooner we are able to start taking action on your behalf, the sooner you can stop worrying about how you’re going to keep up with the piling bills from your medical treatments.

 Get In Touch With a Baton Rouge Truck Accident Attorney Today

-Being a victim of a Baton Rouge truck accident comes with life changing injuries and medical bills that you, unfortunately, may not be prepared to pay.
-Consultations from Babcock Injury Lawyers are always free.
+Being a victim of a truck crash comes with life-changing injuries and medical bills that you, unfortunately, may not be prepared to pay.
+Consultations are always free.
 Call (225)500-5000 today to speak to an attorney with your interests at heart.
-We’re confident you’ll be best represented by one of Baton Rouge truck accident lawyers, but we offer a 100% satisfaction guarantee if you are unhappy with any aspect of your representation.
-Getting compensation for your truck accident injuries starts here.
+We’re confident a Baton Rouge truck accident lawyer will best represent you, but we offer a 100% satisfaction guarantee if you are unhappy with any aspect of your representation.
+Getting compensation for your injuries starts here.